DevMountain/RTFM/README.md

 RTFM
 ====

+##Objective
+Use Firebase and Angular to persist data into a web application that acts like a real-time forum

 In this project, you'll get comfortable with hooking Firebase to your Angular application in order to persist your data.

 We're going to create a multi-user, real-time forum (RTFM).